utsav-rai/utsav-rai/README.md

 - 👋 Hi, I’m @utsav-rai
 - 👀 I’m interested in programming and hardware.
 - 🌱 I’m currently learning go lang.
-- 📫 How to reach me just mail me,
+- 📫 How to reach me just mail me.
 - ⚡ Fun fact: The full form of BBC is British Broadcasting Corporation.

 <!---